Avi-Kenny/SimEngine/docs/index.md

 ### 2) Write a function to generate some data

 In **simba**, functions that generate data are called *creators*.
-Our creator will simulate data from an RCT in which we compare a continuous outcome (blood pressure) between two groups (the "treatment group" versus the "control group").
+Our creator will simulate data from an RCT in which we compare a continuous outcome (e.g. blood pressure) between two groups (the "treatment group" versus the "control group").
 We generate the data by looping through individuals, assigning them randomly to either the treatment group or the control group, and generating their outcome according to a simple model (note: although we use a for-loop for illustrative purposes, vectorized methods are often faster).

 ```R
 create_rct_data <- function (num_patients) {